rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 }
 {{< /highlight >}}

-The script needs to be started before running your E2E GraphQL server tests.
-If the `TEST_DATABASE` environment flag is set, you have to adjust your database setup in the *src/models/index.js* file to use the test database instead:
+The script must be started before the E2E GraphQL server tests.
+If the `TEST_DATABASE` environment flag is set, you have to adjust the database setup in the *src/models/index.js* file to use the test database instead:

 {{< highlight javascript "hl_lines=4" >}}
 import Sequelize from 'sequelize';